LPG Standards & Testing – LPG Quality Assurance

 Each one is fully explained below.

-There are two sets of standards for LPG in Australia.
+There are two sets of LPG standards in Australia.

-One set is for LPG used in homes and businesses for various heating applications.
+One set of LPG standards is used in homes and businesses for various heating applications.

-The industry Standards for this are the Gas Energy Australia LPG for Heating Use Specification 2013 and Australian Standard AS4670-2006 “Commercial propane and commercial butane for heating”.
+The LPG standards for industry are the Gas Energy Australia LPG for Heating Use Specification 2013 and Australian Standard AS4670-2006 “Commercial propane and commercial butane for heating”.

-The second Standard is the Fuel Standard (Autogas) Determination 2003.
+The second LPG Standard is the Fuel Standard (Autogas) Determination 2003.

 This regulates the quality of LPG supplied in Australia for automotive use.